-Although diet and exercise are the best tactics to lower your blood pressure, some supplements also may help lower it.
+Although diet and exercise are the most appropriate tactics to lower your blood pressure, some supplements also may help lower it.
 However, more research is needed.
 These include:

 While it's best to include these supplements in your diet as foods, you can also take supplement pills or capsules.
 Probiotic supplements, however, have been studied in a limited number of trials, and conclusions haven't been made regarding their potential effect on blood pressure.
 Talk to your doctor before adding any of these supplements to your blood pressure treatment.
 Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be fatal.

 You can also practice relaxation techniques, such as yoga or deep breathing, to help you relax and reduce your stress level.
-These practices can temporarily reduce your blood pressure.
+These practices may temporarily reduce your blood pressure.

 High blood pressure isn't a problem that you can treat and then ignore.
 It's a condition you need to manage for the rest of your life.
 To keep your blood pressure under control:

 - Take your medications properly.
 If side effects or costs pose problems, don't stop taking your medications.
 Ask your doctor about other options.